zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Developped a [reveal.js HTML framework](https://eamena-oxford.github.io/reveal.js/) for social medias, with Michael's dataset on NEOM, and with Mel

-- Attended the Katrizky lecture in St Catherine College (26 April) on Climate Change and Cultural Heritage, by Mechtild ROssler
+- Attended the Katrizky lecture in St Catherine College (26 April) on Climate Change and Cultural Heritage, by Mechtild Rossler

 - Attended the [AWS summit](https://aws.amazon.com/events/summits/london/) in London (27 April)